“Stylish rooms with restaurant and art gallery in Ruthin, gateway to North Wales and a centre for contemporary arts”

 - Board games

 The 8 rooms, known as Oriels (Welsh for gallery), are designed to showcase a different local artist.
-Chris and Gavin are hot on detail and the guest service manual is encyclopedic, even explaining how to wind up the alarm clock!
-There are comfy kingsize beds, goose down bedding and Egyptian cotton linen, plus flat screen TVs with CD/DVD players and free WiFi.
-Look out for some design classics, such as a Mies van der Rohe's Barcelona chair in the Junior Suite.
+Chris and Gavin are hot on detail and the guest service manual is encyclopedic.
+There are comfy kingsize beds, goose down bedding and Egyptian cotton linen.
+Look out for some design classics, such as a Mies van der Rohe's Barcelona chair.
+If art alone is not enough, book a room on the third floor for spectacular views of the mountains beyond Ruthin.

-Bathrooms are full of mod cons, from power showers and fast fill baths to slow-close loo seats and demisting pads on the mirrors.
+Bathrooms are full of mod cons, from power showers to fast fill bathtubs.
 We loved the generous supplies of gorgeous 'We live like this' Macadamia and Ginseng toiletries.
+Some bathrooms are on the small side and could do with updating.

-We enjoyed Oriel 4, a pink and green colourfest with an oversized purple chair, which provides the perfect backdrop to artist Ann Bridges' colourful work, such as the ‘Princess and the Pea’.
-The biggest room is Oriel 5, a Junior Suite displaying the moody work of landscape artist Ian Williams.
+We enjoyed Oriel 4, a pink and green colourfest with an oversized purple chair, which provides the perfect backdrop to artist Ann Bridges' colourful work.
+When we revisited in 2016 we stayed in the biggest room, Oriel 5, a Junior Suite displaying the moody work of landscape artist Ian Williams.
 It has an ensuite wet room and a roll-top bath in the bedroom.

 - Cd player